-A quick check online should throw up a few things that are going on in your neighbourhood, whether it’s a street festival, parade, charity event or free band.
+A quick check online should throw up a few things that are going on in your neighbourhood, whether it’s a street festival, parade, charity event or local band.
 Make the most of the free entertainment and take the whole family.

-It’s easy to take your children to the park and sit on the bench as they play but for some real bonding time why not take them to the park and join them too?
+It’s easy to take your children to the park and sit on the bench as they play, but for some real bonding time why not take them to the park and join them too?
 You could play tag, or take a ball and have a kick about.
-If the weather isn’t suitable for this try playing hide and seek at home or building a fort and being the monster that tries to get inside it.
+If the weather isn’t suitable for this, try playing hide and seek at home or building a fort and being the monster that tries to get inside it.